RagingTech/NetworkJoinMessages/README.md

 ## License

-Licensed under [Zlib](https://zlib.net/zlib_license.html) by the original author Tirco.
+Licensed under [zlib License](https://zlib.net/zlib_license.html) by the original author Tirco.
 You are free to use, modify, and redistribute this plugin, as long as credit is retained.

 ## Support

 - Open an issue for bugs or feature requests
 - Join the [discord server](https://earthcow.xyz/discord) for help